Y Health

 Summary: In this inspiring episode, we chat with Emma Drybread, a passionate Master of Public Health student, about her journey from volunteer trips to Baja California to her vision of empowering underserved communities.
 Emma shares how her personal experiences with health challenges and her dedication to creating change have driven her to pursue meaningful work in public health.
 Join us as Emma discusses the value of chasing purpose over profit, the transformative power of education, and her hopes for the future of community health.

-Recorded, Edited & Produced by Jessie Carter, Isabella Loosle, and Tanya Gale
+Recorded, Edited & Produced by Christy Gonzalez, Harper Xinyu Zhang, and Tanya Gale

 Cougar Hall: [00:00:00] Welcome to Y Health, a podcast brought to you by the BYU Public Health Department.
 I'm Dr. Cougar Hall, a professor here at Brigham Young University.
 Whether you are a student, parent, or BYU fan, this podcast will help you navigate the world of public health.
 Our podcast strives to help individuals receive accurate information regarding public health.